-The mortality rates are better in the Bryn Mawr CHNA area than the rest of the region except for pneumonia which is higher than the regional rate; breast cancer is statistically close to the SEPA rate.
-The mortality rates in the Bryn Mawr area are lower than Riddle for all causes, but vary by cause as compared to the Paoli area.
+The mortality rates are better in the Paoli CHNA area than in SEPA except for pneumonia which is higher than the regional rate.
+The mortality rates in the Paoli area are lower then Riddle for all causes but vary by cause as compared to the Bryn Mawr area.